Pearls Before Swine by Stephan Pastis for February 17, 2019

 39. Fullsizeoutput 1e

-Pat Towey about 5 years ago
+Pat Towey over 5 years ago

 Because on my grandparents were born in Ireland I was able to gain Irish citizenship and a passport.
 This passport also makes me a citizen of the E When I’ve traveled recently, I sometimes wonder if I shouldn’t just stay in the EU.